 Bahay Ozcakmak — Executive Director

 Bahay Ozcakmak is a corporate strategy expert with extensive public and private company experience including CEO and director level roles in the technology, energy and resource sectors.
 His recent experience with resources has been with companies focused on cobalt, gold, lithium, nickel, uranium and potash projects.
 Bahay is currently a director of Activated Water Technologies and several mining focused companies, including Consolidated Potash Corporation and Montan Mining Corporation.

 Ross MacLachlan has been involved in energy and technology development and commercialisation as an active venture capital investor and executive for over 30 years.

 Keshwaran Thurairasa has been involved in managing corporate finance and associated public company administration for over 25 years.

 Alwyn Davey has extensive legal and commercial experience in the management of public companies, including in the technology and resource sectors, for over 20 years.

-*Disclaimer: The profile provides information which was sourced and approved by Lions Bay Capital in order to help investors learn more about the company.
+*Disclaimer: The profile provides information which was sourced and approved by Lions Bay Capital (TSXV:LBI) in order to help investors learn more about the company.
 Lions Bay Capital is a client of the Investing News Network (INN).
 The company’s campaign fees pay for INN to create and update this profile page, to which links are placed on Investingnews.com and channel newsletters.